 (1) A GESB Super Member who has a transferred benefit may request the Board to —

-(a) pay the benefit to the Member; or
+(a) pay the benefit and earnings to the Member; or

-(b) transfer the benefit to another scheme or another superannuation fund.
+(b) transfer the benefit and earnings to another scheme or another superannuation fund,

+and the Board is to comply with that request.

 (2) A request under subregulation (1)(a) may be made —

-(a) in relation to an unrestricted non-preserved benefit, at any time; or
+(a) in relation to so much of the benefit and earnings as constitute an unrestricted non-preserved benefit, at any time; or

-(b) in relation to a restricted non-preserved benefit, at any time after the Member has ceased to be a worker; or
+(b) in relation to so much of the benefit and earnings as constitute a restricted non-preserved benefit, at any time after the Member has ceased to be a worker; or

 (c) in relation to an eligible termination payment other than a benefit transferred from a superannuation fund, at any time.